alpha-davidson/ATTPCLatent/README.md

 ## Voxel Orientation

 Each voxel will be assigned an integer starting from 0 up to (K x K x K) - 1.
 Voxel number 0 has a bottom corner at the origin and the top, opposite corner at x = y = z = 1/K. The next voxel, voxel 1, has the same y and z coordinates as voxel 0 while the x coordinate moves forward.
 Below are examples of the voxel numbers if K = 3.
 The top picture is the front view, with the origin at the front, bottom right corner.
-The bottom picture is the back view, with the origin being the back, bottom left corner.
+The middle picture is the back view, with the origin being the back, bottom left corner.
+The bottom picture shows how these voxels are broken up on the actual ATTPC.

 ![front view of voxels](voxel_orientation_front.jpg)